 With an eye towards being an advocate for strong financial management in the public service, the Association (originally known as APSFA) began appearing before House and Senate standing committees.
 In December 2003, the Association published its first major policy paper of the Checks and Balances report series, which served to cement the Association’s reputation as a key stakeholder in financial management discussions.
 In June 2004, the Association changed its name to ACFO-ACAF.

 Since then, the Association has published four more Checks and Balances reports and white papers.
-ACFO-ACAF routinely appears before committees and bodies such as the Standing Committee on Government Operations and Estimates, the Public Service Pension Committee, and the Office of the Comptroller General.
-ACFO-ACAF has also appeared before the International Labour Organization and at international events organized by Public Services International and others.
-The Association has reported on such high-profile issues as whistleblower protection, the implementation of the Federal Accountability Act and the Commission Inquiry into the Sponsorship Program and Advertising Activities.
+We routinely appear before committees and bodies such as the Standing Committee on Government Operations and Estimates, the Public Service Pension Committee, and the Office of the Comptroller General.
+Issues ACFO-ACAF has spoken to include whistleblower protection, fixing the broken staffing system, fixing Phoenix and more.

 Today, ACFO-ACAF is recognized as a professional association, an advocate for prudent financial management and a valued stakeholder in the public sector financial management community.
-With more than 20 years of constructive labour relations, ACFO-ACAF vigilantly advocates on behalf of its members and ensures that Financial Officers are respected and valued for their contributions to Canada.
+With more than 30 years of constructive labour relations, ACFO-ACAF vigilantly advocates on behalf of its members and ensures that they are respected and valued for their contributions to Canada.

-All members of the Comptrollership Goup in the federal public service and the Financial Officer group at NAV Canada are dues-paying members of ACFO-ACAF.
+All members of the Comptrollership Group in the federal public service and the FI group at NAV Canada are dues-paying members of ACFO-ACAF and therefore automatically represented.
 However, in order to enjoy the full benefits of membership, members must register with the Association.

 Registering your membership allows you to: